Dairy farming in New Zealand: Bovine tuberculosis

 Bovine tuberculosis is currently (2012) endemic in possums across approximately 38 per cent of New Zealand (known as ‘vector risk areas’).
 In these areas, nearly 70 per cent of new herd infections can be traced back to possums or ferrets.
-From 1979–1984, possum control was stopped due to lack of funding.
+From 1979 to 1984, possum control was stopped due to lack of funding.
 In spite of regular and frequent TB testing of cattle herds, the number of infected herds snowballed and continued to increase until 1994, and the area of New Zealand where there were TB wild animals expanded from about 10 to 40 per cent.

 The Biosecurity Act 1993, which established a National Pest Management Strategy, is the legislation behind control of the disease in New Zealand.
 The Animal Health Board (AHB) operates a nationwide programme of cattle testing and possum control with the goal of eradicating the bacterium responsible for bovine tuberculosis (Mycobacterium bovis) from wild vector species across 2.5 million hectares – or one quarter – of New Zealand's at-risk areas by 2026 and, eventually, eradicating the disease entirely.
 As of the 2017/18 dairy season, only twenty herds in New Zealand remained affected.

 Possums are not native to New Zealand, and are considered both an agricultural and a conservation pest.
 They are controlled through a combination of trapping, ground-baiting and, where other methods are impractical, aerial treatment with 1080 poison.

 That possums are such effective transmitters of TB appears to be facilitated by their behaviour once they succumb to the disease.
 Terminally ill TB possums will show increasingly erratic behaviour, such as venturing out during the daytime to get enough food to eat, and seeking out buildings in which to keep warm.
 As a consequence they may wander onto paddocks, where they naturally attract the attention of inquisitive cattle and deer.
 This behaviour has been captured on video.

-Mycoplasma Bovis
+Mycoplasma bovis

 Mycoplasma bovis, a bacterial disease known to cause a range of serious conditions in cattle was detected in New Zealand in July 2017.
 Known conditions include mastitis, pneumonia, arthritis, and late-term abortions.
 The disease has been described as the worst disease to land in New Zealand, with an eradication cost estimated at $886 million over 10 years.